West Palm Beach, FL Yacht Pest Control

 We've found that one of the best solutions for getting control of these insects is fumigation.
 The gases used in fumigation immediately work their way into the pores of a boat and move into the wood where the termites or powder post beetles are hiding.
 After the fumigation is complete, the gases dissipate, and the problem is solved.

 Where should you go to have your fumigation done?
 You may not have to go anywhere.
 If you get permission, we may be able to fumigate your boat right on the water.
 Water provides a natural barrier for the gases used and it is a legal treatment method in Florida.
 Keep in mind that due to their biology, both powderpost beetles and subterranean termites will require a higher gas rate than would be required to exterminate drywood termites on your boat.

 If it's not possible to tent your boat on the water or to perform a tape and seal on the water, we can also tent your boat onshore on dry land.
-Either way, while fumigation can take a few days to perform, it is worth the time spent to make sure the termites are completely eliminated.
+Either way, while fumigation can take a few days to perform, it is well worth the time spent to make sure the termites are completely eliminated.
 Once it is done, your infestation will be completely gone and you can focus on any wood repairs that may be needed.
-Call us today to schedule a free termite inspection in the West Palm Beach area.
+Call us today to schedule a free boat termite inspection in the West Palm Beach, FL area.

 Understanding The Law